 Each tour has a “book no later than” date.
 At that date we take the final decision on whether the tour will happen or not (we specify the minimum number of participants required by that date, for each programme.)
 We suggest that you do NOT book any non-refundable air tickets before that date, as if there are not enough participants registered for a tour, we may have to cancel it.

 One of the reasons this rarely happens is that our tours are generally well subscribed.
 But it is also because we know that cancelling a tour will disappoint a number of people, and that’s something we try very hard to avoid.
 We are much happier to occasionally squeeze our margins and keep our clients happy.
 Because if we do, we know they will come back.

 So yes, a tour could be cancelled, but this is very rare.

 Perhaps this is not a question you’d think of asking, but we are happy to ask it ourselves.

 Yes, we do have many clients who come back, again and again.
-On a typical trip, around 30%-50% of the participants have travelled with BKWine before.
+On a typical trip, around a third of the participants have travelled with BKWine before.
 Our most faithful clients have been with us on more than ten different tours.
 As you can imagine, we’re very happy about that: it means that we’re doing something right!